unix/v-decorators/README.md

 #### step.B: install and import.

-1. install lib to your project, `npm i v-decorators -S`.
+1. install lib to your project, `npm i v-decorators`.

 2. import in your component, `import { Decorators } from 'v-decorators'`.